RTMLabor/RaspberryPi4_HL/README.md

 # raspi4_freertos

-This repository includes a FreeRTOS UART sample application which can run on Raspberry Pi 4B.
+This repository includes a FreeRTOS UART and ENC28J60 sample application which can run on Raspberry Pi 4B.

 ## 1. Overview